-If the exterior walls of your house have cracks, how can you tell if they are easily repairable or are something far more serious such as subsidence?
+If the exterior walls of your house have cracks, how can you tell if they are easily repairable ones, or are an indicator of something far more serious such as subsidence?

-This is when the ground the property sits on starts to sink undermining the very stability of the house, causing major damage to the building, which to remedy, is expensive.
+Subsidence is when the ground the property sits on starts to sink, undermining the very stability of the house and often causing major damage to the building, which to remedy, is expensive.

 A recent report by a leading comparison website suggested that to repair cases of subsidence average about £10,000 so like most defects, if caught in the early stages, the final bill to repair would be lower than that.